vladertel/office-printer/README.md

 # Telegram Printer Bot

 This Python script runs a Telegram bot that automatically prints received messages on a QR204 thermal printer connected to a Raspberry Pi 3B via serial interface.
-Only authorized users can send messages to the printer.
+Only authorized users can send messages to the printer, and only ASCII characters are supported.

 ## Prerequisites